 Roger Tejada

-Hispanic Heritage Month
+Hispanic/Latinx Heritage Month

 A TAP alum and recent graduate of Columbia Law School, Roger’s journey started in Passaic, New Jersey.
 He credits the diverse and hardworking immigrant community he grew up in as shaping him and his passion for creating a more just society around him.
 From moot court to impact litigation internships, Roger has continued to further his interest in appellate law and its ability to create meaningful change.
-TAP is proud to feature his profile this Hispanic Heritage Month.
+TAP is proud to feature his profile this Hispanic/Latinx Heritage Month.

 Tell us about your community growing up.
 Looking back, how did it shape who you are now?